 The McDonald College Limited, a not-for-profit communitybased company limited by guarantee, trades as The McDonald College.
 The governing body is the College Council that is made up of volunteers who give their time to ensure that the original philosophy and vision is upheld and that the financial strength of the College is maintained.
-The College Council met six times during 2011 and the Executive Finance Committee of Council met thirteen times.
-I would personally like to thank them for their ongoing dedication and time given to the College.
+The College Council met eleven times during 2012 and the Executive Finance Committee of Council also met eleven times.
+I would personally like to thank the directors for their ongoing dedication and time given to the College.

 On behalf of the College Council I would like to thank the members of the College Foundation and Parents and Friends Association.
 Both the Foundation and the P & F embark on fundraising activities to benefit the College now and in the future.
 I recognise the care and nurturing that each parent contributes both in the home and in the decision to choose The McDonald College and it is this fact that is relied upon by the Council in decision making.

 The Council appreciates the outstanding educational practices of the teaching staff and the administrative and maintenance support provided by non-teaching staff.
-I acknowledge with thanks the dedication to the College by the Principal and the Executive.
+I acknowledge with thanks the dedication to the College by the Principal and the Executive Management Committee.